uber/baseweb/README.md

 ## Usage

-Add `baseui` and it's peer dependencies to your project:
+Add `baseui` and its peer dependencies to your project:

 ```bash
 # using yarn